 Considering key caching choices is a critical step that will largely determine the caching strategy that’s right for your use case.
 I’ll cover the actual caching strategies and patterns in the next blog, so stay tuned!

-If a remote, centralized, read-aside cache with none of the operational challenges sounds perfect, Momento Serverless Cache will be a great fit.
+If a remote, centralized, read-aside cache with none of the operational challenges sounds perfect, Momento Cache will be a great fit.
 Even if your needs differ, you can get in touch with them to discuss your use case and find a solution.